GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 {% include alert-info.html content="These instructions are for agency network and domain system administrators." %}

-To limit the impact to your agency, you'll need to install the Federal Common Policy CA certificate in the **Enterprise Trust Store** or the **Trusted Roots Store** on all government-managed, Microsoft OS-based workstations and mobile devices.
+To limit the impact to your agency, you'll need to install the Federal Common Policy CA certificate in the **Enterprise Trust Store** or the **Trusted Roots Store** on all government-furnished, Microsoft OS-based workstations and mobile devices.
 Two options to install include:

 - [Install using Group Policy Objects](#group-policy-object)
 - [Install at your Enterprise Domain](#enterprise-domain)